finbourne/luminesce-sdk-java/sdk/docs/SqlDesignApi.md

 > WriterDesign putSqlToWriterDesign(body, mergeAdditionalMappingFields)

-[EXPERIMENTAL] PutSqlToWriterDesign: Generates a SQL-writer-design object from SQL string, if possible.
+[EXPERIMENTAL] PutSqlToWriterDesign: Makes a SQL-writer-design object from SQL

-SQL to attempt to create a Writer Design object from
+Generates a SQL-writer-design object (WriterDesign) from a SQL query, if possible  &gt; This method is generally only intended for IDE generation purposes.  &gt; It is largely internal to the Finbourne web user interfaces and subject to change without notice.

 ### Example